Last Updated on

 Thom and I both have jackets from The North Face.
 Mine is this The North Face Thermoball hoody and it’s so warm and cosy.
-They don’t seem to stock the exact same version anymore, but this one looks like it’s basically the same.
+They don’t seem to stock the exact same version anymore, but these are all basically the same idea.

 I’ve had my eyes on one of these Patagonia fleeces forever.
-I’ve tried them on and they’re super warm and cosy.
+I actually just bought one and it’s the cosiest thing I own.

 Make sure you pack a good outer layer for your trip to Bryce Canyon.
 Whilst it doesn’t rain a lot in Bryce Canyon it does sometimes and there’s nothing like wet clothes to ruin your experience and Bryce Canyon activities.